MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Discussion

-Regarding \textit{object geometry} and \textit{size}, no significant global trends are observed; however, consistent patterns emerge within subsets of the same material, particularly in the metal and polymer classes, which have the highest number of samples.
-For objects of more complex \textit{geometry}, with a median surface incidence angle greater than $10^\circ$, large portions of their surface area face away from the antenna array, resulting in decreased signal responses compared to planar objects aligned closely with the antenna aperture (<$10^\circ$).
+\paragraph{Influence of Geometry} For objects of more complex geometry, with a median surface incidence angle greater than $10^\circ$, large portions of their surface area face away from the antenna array, resulting in decreased signal responses compared to planar objects aligned closely with the antenna aperture (<$10^\circ$).
 The reflection direction of the transmitted signal depends on the surface normal's orientation.
 As the angle between this normal and the depth axis increases, the solid angle of the object relative to the planar square-shaped antenna aperture (cf. \autoref{table:sensors}) decreases.
-In other words, a decreasing area around the hemisphere of outgoing reflection directions is aligned with the $65^\circ$ field of view of the RX antennas, resulting in reduced signal energy reception, and thus radar cross-section~\cite{radar_knott_2004}.
+In other words, a decreasing area around the hemisphere of outgoing reflection directions is aligned with the approximate, $53^\circ$ field of view of the RX antennas, resulting in reduced signal energy reception, and thus radar cross-section~\cite{radar_knott_2004}.
 Superficially this resembles the well-known cosine law in radiometry, but the exact quantitative relationship depends on the object's location relative to the individual RX and TX antennas and is further modulated by the non-trivial radiation and signal lobes of the antennas.

-Aside from object geometry, the received signal magnitude also appears to increase with \textit{object size} for non-metal materials.
-Within these material classes, the highest signal magnitude is achieved for objects close to or even larger (objects partially outside FOV) than the antenna aperture.
+\paragraph{Influence of Size} Aside from object geometry, the received signal magnitude also appears to increase with object size for non-metal materials.
+Within these material classes, the highest signal magnitude is achieved for objects close to or even larger than the antenna aperture.
 As the latter also typically exhibits a low median surface incidence angle, it remains questionable, whether this observation can be attributed to object size or object geometry.
 To address this, we additionally visualize the relation between the two quantities in the supplementary material.
 Assuming that signal magnitude is proportional to the received energy, our findings correspond to the fact that, the reflected signal energy received at the RX antennas directly depends on the surface area of the irradiated object, in case the energy density is constant.
-To summarize, we identified object geometry and material as two factors that influence the maximum signal magnitude at each receiver, while also observing indications of the relevance of object size.